LLM4PQC - Accurate and Efficient Synthesis of PQC Cores by Feedback-Driven LLMs: Discussion

 Our experience with LLM4PQC reveals several key insights for the automated hardware synthesis of cryptographic primitives.
 One of the most significant challenges is the conversion of floating-point operations, particularly evident in Falcon-FFT.
 The primary obstacle is not numerical accuracy, but rather that general-purpose LLMs lack the specific HLS domain knowledge to translate floating-point heavy implementations into synthesizable hardware.
 Consequently, generated code often compiles successfully as standard C but fails during synthesis due to unsupported library functions or improper resource mapping.
 This necessitates our preprocessing phase, which transforms reference code at the C level to remove these blockers prior to LLM conversion.
 Furthermore, we find that starting with cleaner, well-structured implementations such as those from the PQC-clean repository~\cite{SSR:KSSW22} significantly reduces efforts compared to using original NIST submissions.

-Critically, our results highlight a distinct trade-off between area and latency.
 We observed that LLM4PQC tends to generate highly area-efficient designs, often surpassing manual baselines in LUT and FF utilization.
 However, this efficiency comes at the cost of higher latency.
 This suggests that, without explicit guidance, the LLM favors compact, sequential loop structures over the aggressive unrolling and parallelization strategies typical of hand-crafted cores.
 This variance confirms that coding style directly dictates hardware quality and reveals substantial opportunities for DSE at the C level.
 Shifting the framework's focus from fundamental synthesizability to performance tuning, specifically targeting latency reduction through architectural refinements, remains a key frontier.